Concross/42-oauth-continued/frontend/README.md

-# React Budget App!
+# Psuedo Rugby Scout Front End
 ===

 ## App Component
 * the `/` route displays the `Dashboard` component

 ## Dashboard Component
-* The Dashboard component manages the entire **application state**
+* The Dashboard component manages the entire **application state** and communicates with MongoDB through async actions creaters
-* The state contains categories and actions, passed into dashboard as props4
+* The state contains player and actions, passed into dashboard as props
-* Displays a CategoryCreateForm and an unordered list of CategoryItems
+* Displays a PlayerForm and an unordered list of Players

-## CategoryCreateForm Component
+## PlayerForm Component
-* the form adds a note to the application state OR updates the current category
+* the form adds a player to the application state OR updates the current player

-## CategoryItem Component
+## Player Component
-* displays an unordered list of Category item with a CategoryCreateForm to update components
+* displays a Player with a PlayerForm to update the component
-* Can delete the category by clicking the `x`
+* Can delete the player by clicking the `x`